 \section{Conclusion}

-In this work, we focus on the granularity issue of embeddings, stemming from the observation that encoders can fail on entity or event matching of even simple cases.
-A new evaluation set in Chinese is introduced to probe the limitation of embeddings, and zero-shot experiments reveal the room for improvement on these fine-grained matching.
-To remedy this problem, we investigate automatic data generation strategies utilizing LLMs, aiming for strengthening the full semantic view of embeddings through additional training.
-As our trained encoder of 0.1B surpasses the best baseline of 7B, we further identify the \emph{granularity dilemma} within this process, which calls for future efforts on the granularity issue towards expressive embeddings.
+We focus on the embedding granularity that stems from the observation, where text encoders can fail to recognize entities or events of even simple cases.
+A new evaluation set is introduced to probe the limitation of embeddings, and zero-shot experiments reveal the room for improvement on these fine-grained matching.
+We further investigate data generation strategies for encoder training, and identify the \emph{granularity dilemma} that calls for future efforts towards more expressive embeddings.